mlziegelmeir/idsa/how-to-build-data-spaces/2-Define-Your-Use-Case.md

 ![image](https://user-images.githubusercontent.com/95077363/151158349-382d9966-0de1-4ed6-b5ff-5bc19087f3c8.png)

-Find the **Data Spaces Radar** [here](https://internationaldataspaces.org/adopt/data-space-radar/)
+:arrow_forward: Find the **Data Spaces Radar** [here](https://internationaldataspaces.org/adopt/data-space-radar/)

-The **Data Spaces Radar Report**, with more detailed insights into the world of our dataspaces can be found [here](https://internationaldataspaces.org/wp-content/uploads/dlm_uploads/Data_Spaces_Radar_Web_230307.pdf)
+:arrow_forward: The **Data Spaces Radar Report**, with more detailed insights into the world of our dataspaces can be found [here](https://internationaldataspaces.org/wp-content/uploads/dlm_uploads/Data_Spaces_Radar_Web_230307.pdf)

-Joining the **Data Spaces Radar** with your own **Use Case/Data Space** can be done by filling out our short form.
+:arrow_forward: Joining the **Data Spaces Radar** with your own **Use Case/Data Space** can be done by filling out our short form.
 You can find it [here](https://forms.office.com/Pages/ResponsePage.aspx?id=NNZGs_usx0K9RPFVfuibG3WVHeFvj2hHgjU7ZCgshUhUMExMOTdCWDNMSERJTjlIUlRKMVc0QTUxMCQlQCN0PWcu).

-**Position Paper**: A deeper understanding of our mission and goals, especially in relation to other initiatives, standards, and tools can be found in our various position papers which can be found [here](https://internationaldataspaces.org/publications/position-papers/).
+:arrow_forward: **Position Paper**: A deeper understanding of our mission and goals, especially in relation to other initiatives, standards, and tools can be found in our various position papers which can be found [here](https://internationaldataspaces.org/publications/position-papers/).

-Dataspaces offer the opprtunity new business models.
+:arrow_forward: Dataspaces offer the opprtunity new business models.
 Find our publicationn on **New Business Models for Data Spaces Grounded in Data Sovereignty** [here](https://internationaldataspaces.org/wp-content/uploads/IDSA-Position-Paper-New-Business-Models-sneak-preview-version.pdf)

-Are you already a step ahead and looking for **Implementation Partners**?
+:arrow_forward: Are you already a step ahead and looking for **Implementation Partners**?
 Skip to **Step 3**